theGreatHerrLebert/ionmob/README.md

 ---
 ### What is a peptide CCS value?
-The rotationally-averaged collision cross-section - **CCS** - is a scalar value that describes a physical property of an ion.
+The rotationally-averaged collision cross section - **CCS** - is a scalar value that describes a physical property of an ion.
-It can be directly linked to its ion mobility, meaning its interactive behaviour with respect to a charge neutral gas.
+It can be directly linked to its ion mobility, meaning its interactive behaviour with respect to a charge-neutral gas.
 The ion mobility is used as an additional separating dimension in high throughput mass spectrometry.
 It supplements the measurements of retention times and mass-to-charge ratios and ultimately leads to improved peptide identification.